NuclearPhoenixx/nuclearphoenixx.github.io/README.md

 Built using Jekyll and the _minimal-mistakes_ theme: [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes/)

 Copyright 2024-2025, myself.
 Please don't re-use anything in this repo for your own use.
-It's only public because I've got nothing to hide ;^)
+It's only public because -- meh -- why not ;^)

 If you notice anything off, please let me know and open an issue or PR.